 The easiest way to exclude pages, authors, categories, taxonomies, tags, and more is by using the SearchWP plugin.
 It’s the best WordPress search plugin used by over 30,000 sites.

-It’s very beginner friendly and lets you improve WordPress search to provide more helpful and relevant results.
+It’s very beginner-friendly and makes it easy to improve the WordPress search feature to provide more helpful and relevant results.

-You can use this plugin to exclude entire content types from the search results, such as all your pages.
-You can also use it to exclude specific pages, posts, and custom post types.
+You can use this plugin to exclude entire content types from the search results.
+You can even exclude specific pages, posts, and custom post types.
+We explored its features in-depth when writing our detailed SearchWP review.

 You need to create a sitewide search engine before you can start excluding pages, posts, authors, and more from your custom search results page.